trevisharp/pamella/README.md

 - Sprite abstratction added for games.
 - Update version of Stately for version 1.3.
 - Solve bug of renderization of sub views of sub views.

+### Pamella 1.8

+ - Hide FavButton.
+ - Added a Games namespace to add suport to game implementations.
+ - Move some classes to Games namespace.